RepsonaHQ/repsona-content-help/articles/002014000-note-editor.en.md

 subCategoryId: Knowledge sharing
 ---

-With Repsona, you can create "notes (Markdown compatible)" of know-how and knowledge within the team, and organize and share information.
+With Repsona, you can create notes (Markdown-compatible) to capture team know-how, and organize and share information.
 Learn how to use the Markdown editor for notes.

 | Who can use it | Available on |
 |---|---|